CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ```
 > By using the `workflow_dispatch` event, you can manually trigger the workflow whenever you need to, giving you control over the deployment process.
 While you can certainly add other triggers like `push` or `pull_request`, I prefer to keep it straightforward with just `workflow_dispatch` for a more intentional approach to deployments.
 Of course, as codebase expands, more sophisticated triggering rules will be required.

-### Configuring Information for the Target Environment
+### b.
+Configuring Information for the Target Environment

 ```yaml
 env: